chrizee/mock-league/README.md

 ## API Routes

-Full documentation of routes can be found at
+Full documentation of API can be found at

 [Postman](https://documenter.getpostman.com/view/7831642/SVSKKUBN)